HelmiBaraja/ansible-nodejs/README.md

 - sample, Install all url to install and deploy nodejs `ansible-playbook -i hosts site.yml`

- sample, Install all url to install only `ansible-playbook -i hosts site.yml --tags "deploy`
+- Sample, Install all url to install only `ansible-playbook -i hosts site.yml --tags "deploy`

 - To deploy new code